Temporary Humanitarian Stay pathway

 Applying for another visa

-- where an individual can show that by applying for and being granted another visa they are contributing to the Australian economy or society or
+- an individual can show that by applying for and being granted another visa they are contributing to the Australian economy or society or

-- that the visa they are proposing to apply for will ensure that they can maintain a family unity where Australian citizens are involved.
+- the visa they are proposing to apply for will ensure that they can maintain a family unity where Australian citizens are involved.

-If you intend to apply for a further visa to stay in Australia and want to request that the bar is lifted, contact the relevant visa processing area using
+If you want to apply for a further visa to stay in Australia and want to request a bar lift, contact the relevant visa processing area using Online forms.
+You must provide relevant information explaining your exceptional circumstances.

 Babies born in Australia to subclass 786 holders